-This section contains the feedback from the WiSHFUL partner acting as Patron on this experiment.
+This section contains the feedback from the WiSHFUL partner acting as Patron on this Experiment.
 Each proposing party must contact the WiSHFUL consortium regarding its submission to identify a possible Patron.
-This Patron can be the WiSHFUL partner responsible for the testbed, hardware or software platform the proposer will use during its experiment or extend during its extension.
-The proposing party must submit its draft proposal to this Patron by 22 January 2016.
+This Patron can be the WiSHFUL partner responsible for the testbed, hardware or software platform the proposer will use during its Experiment.
+The proposing party must submit its draft proposal to this Patron by 16 June 2016.
 The feedback by the Patron is copied into this section of the proposal.